dalkoran/docs/FanLore/ReadMe.md

 You don't need to install Ghostscript in order to extract cover art images from your PDF content, only for producing high resolution images of PDF pages.

-The most common use case would be to generate an image from a H�rn atlas map that you have purchased.
+The most common use case would be to generate an image from a Hârn atlas map that you have purchased.
 You could do this yourself, but using Ghostscript in FanLore will make this process much easier.

 ### How do I install Ghostscript?